DimaOshchepkov/vyatsu_applicant_bot/README.md

 - Background tasks with arq without blocking the main thread.

-- Fast vector search with qdrant.
+- Fast semantic search using Qdrant.

-- Using your own embedding model (can be replaced with another one).
+- Using your own sentence embeddings model (can be replaced with another one).

 - Splitting dependencies into different requirements-*.txt to improve cacheability.